-Since most people know how to use word processing software it seems like another great tool for our list.
-This software, and software programs like it, allow you to format text, integrate shapes, and add and format images.
+Since most people know how to use word processing software Microsoft Office is another great tool for our list.
+This software, and software programs like it, allow you to format text, integrate shapes, and add images.
 When you're all finished, take a screenshot of your masterpiece and crop it with your favorite image editor.

 9) Photoshop Elements

-Photoshop Elements is the basic and more affordable version of the popular image editing tool.
+Photoshop Elements is the affordable version of Adobe Photoshop.
 If you're already familiar with image editing basics and text editors, this program might be a great choice.
 The learning curve is a bit steeper with this program, but with the challenge comes great flexibility and fantastic possibilities.

 10) Adobe Illustrator

 Adobe Illustrator is the choice of design professionals.
 Its powerful program gives designers incredible flexiblity in image design with a wide variety of tools.
-If you enjoy designing and really want to produce blowout images, Illustrator is a great choice.
-While the learning cuve is the steepest of anything on this list, you should know that you don't have to learn it all today.
-Your Pinterest graphics can begin with a box and a little text.
+If you enjoy designing and really want to produce blowout images, Illustrator is the best choice by far.
+While the learning cuve is steeper than anything on this list, the advantages by far outweigh the challenges.